Online Training for Virtual Teams

 - Pass on knowledge, experiences and tools to the team.

-- Teach and learn the instructions for the jobs they will be doing
+- Teach the instructions for the jobs they will be doing.

 Characteristics of Online Training

-- Pleasant and further humanize the virtual medium
+- Further humanize the virtual medium and make it more appealing.

-- It should utilize reliable, educational content such as manuals, programs that enable screen sharing such as Mikogo and many Video-conferencing tools.
+- You should use reliable educational content such as manuals, online surveys and programs that enable screen sharing such as Mikogo, Zoom, oovoo, HipChat, etc.

-- It should be clear, consistent and in accordance with project objectives.
+- The training should be clear, consistent and in accordance with the project objectives.

 - Knowledge: the necessary knowledge and the experience to pass it on.

-- Positive Attitude: a person with an optimistic mindset and maintains positive thinking.
-Good problem solving and maintains a vibe of positivity.
+- Positive Attitude: a person with an optimistic mindset who maintains positive thinking.
+Has good problem solving skills and maintains a vibe of positivity.

 - Service: is a helper and sees through the process of trainees, answers their questions, reinforces learning and provides excellent feedback.